Phoenix DUI Defense Lawyer

 Phoenix DUI Lawyer in Arizona

 If you are facing DUI charges in Arizona, defenses are available.
 But you will need to have a Phoenix DUI lawyer who understands how the law works and can use this knowledge to your advantage.
 Don’t assume if the police charge you after testing your blood alcohol content that a conviction is inevitable.
-If police arrest you for DUI, you have rights.
+If the police arrest you for DUI, you have rights.
 Even if police have recorded a blood alcohol content over the legal limit, a conviction is not a foregone conclusion.

-A skilled DUI defense lawyer with a detailed understanding of the law can have a positive effect on the outcome of your case.
+A skilled Phoenix DUI defense lawyer with a detailed understanding of Arizona DUI law can have a positive effect on the outcome of your case.
 Defenses are available, and your choice of attorney can make a big difference in the outcome of your case.
 A very good Phoenix DUI lawyer can often reduce the negative impact of an Arizona DUI or DWI charge, and maybe even have it dismissed altogether.
 These are some of the many possible defenses your Phoenix DUI lawyer may raise:

 - The police pulled you over without probable cause.